brunny-eth/feature-bot/README.md

-# FeatureBot
+# HelperBot

-A Slack bot that captures feature requests from threads and syncs them to Notion.
-No more lost feature ideas.
+A Slack bot that captures feature and business development requests from threads and syncs them to Notion.
+No more lost ideas.

 ## What it does

-- Saves Slack threads as structured feature requests in Notion
+- Saves Slack threads as structured requests in Notion
+- Supports two types of requests: feature requests and BD (business development) requests
-- Updates feature status directly from Slack
+- Updates request status directly from Slack
-- Lists feature statuses with simple commands
+- Lists request statuses with simple commands
 - Preserves thread context and attribution

 ## Setup